Maples7/vscode-terminal-inplace/README.md

 1. Open [Visual Studio Code](https://code.visualstudio.com/)
 2. Press `Ctrl+P` to open the Quick Open dialog
-3. Type `ext install terminal-inplace` to find the extension
+3. Type `ext install Terminal In Place` to find the extension
 4. Click the `Install` button, then the `Enable` button

 OR